Tsunehiko Watase: 2015–2017: Later life and death

 In August 2015, Watase was diagnosed with gallbladder cancer.
 His diagnosis was made public in May 2016.
 He died on March 14, 2017 due to multiple organ failure caused by the cancer.

 Reception and acting style

 Director Sadao Nakajima said that Watase's interest in acting began when he met Ichirō Araki in Modern Yakuza: Three Bloody Sakura Brothers (1971).
 Araki's noisy acting style transformed Watase's previous acting style of simply throwing himself into it.

 Watase did many of his stunts without a stunt double.
 In Crazy Beast (1976), Watase obtained a bus driver's license for a scene where a bus he is driving flips over.
 Nakajima praised Watase's athletic ability, as he was able to hang onto a helicopter as it took off.
-Gradually, Nakajima worried that Watase was becoming overconfident in his driving skills, as in Runaway Panic Clash (1976), he was the only cast member to not use a stunt double for the climactic scene in which 200 cars and motorcycles collide.
+Gradually, Nakajima worried that Watase was becoming overconfident in his driving skills, as in Violent Panic:the big crash 1976), he was the only cast member to not use a stunt double for the climactic scene in which 200 cars and motorcycles collide.